chocolay/chocolay.github.io/_pages/hurray.md

 - Elise was wonderful to work with, very knowledgeable and delivered exactly what I was looking for.

-- Elise is incredible with D3.js!
-She has a great eye for design, writes beautiful code, and is a pleasure to work with.
-If you have any D3 work then she's a perfect fit - I can't say enough good things about her and look forward to working with her again!

 - Excellent experience. very fast results of excellent quality.